 Stop Being a Tax Resident At Your Home Country

-First, you need to spend some time in a second country and become a tax resident there.
-In order to do that, you need to inform your home country that you are going to move to another country and become a tax resident there.
+If you are a citizen of one of these nations, you will need to spend some time in a second country and, optionally, become a temporary resident there.
+In order to do that, you need to inform your home country that you are going to move to another country.
+How do you do that?

 Make Effective Your New Tax Residency

 Ideally, you need to spend at least six months and a day in this second country.
 Enough for your home country to not consider you a tax resident according to the law.
 Take into account that you need to be able to legally reside in that country long enough to do so.

 In some extreme cases, you may need to become a tax resident in your second country and pay taxes there at least once.
 Then, once you can explicitly prove to your home country that you are a tax resident somewhere else, you would be free to leave your second country (after de-registering as a resident there, of course).

 How do you become a tax resident in that second country?
 Usually by registering as a resident in the immigration office and doing something that requires you to pay taxes.

 Working for a local company and earning a salary is the most usual way of doing this.
 However, there are other ways, like owning stocks, investing in real estate, opening a business or co-founding a company.
 Consult a local tax advisor.

 You don’t even need to actually pay a big amount of taxes.
 You just need to submit a tax report.

 Be Careful Not To Choose A Tax Haven